-Curry College's typical financial aid package for incoming freshmen is $31,951.
-Around 99.0% of first year students obtain some form of financial aid, most of which is scholarships and grants.
+Curry College average financial aid offer for freshmen students is $27,681.00.
+About 100% of first year students receive financial aid, most of which is in the form of grants and scholarships.

-Financial aid helps reduce the cost, or the full retail price of the school.
-However, know that the only real college discount are scholarships & grants.
+Financial aid helps reduce the cost, or the full retail price of the college.
+However, be aware that the only true college discount is scholarships & grants.

-Worried about the student loans that might be part of your financial aid package?
-Find the average amount of debt per student at Curry.
+Concerned about the student loans that might be part of your financing deal?
+Look at the average amount of debt per student at Curry College.

-The following numbers apply to scholarships and grants mainly provided by Curry College.
+The numbers below apply to scholarships and grants primarily provided by Curry College.

-The table above shows undergrads who are receiving Title IV aid which is federal aid from the government including loans, grants or work-study.
+The table above shows students who are receiving Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
 Learn more.